Enhancing Trust in Autonomous Agents: An Architecture for Accountability and Explainability through Blockchain and Large Language Models: Related Works

 \subsection{Explainable Autonomous Robots}

-The need for explainability in autonomous robots arises from increasing complexity and autonomy of these systems, making it challenging for users to comprehend their behavior.
-Explainable Autonomous Robots (XARs) are designed to provide explanations for their actions and decisions to non-expert users.
-Such explanations enrich aspects like security and the trust level, preventing failures, errors, or conflicts in achieving objectives or undesired interactions \citep{Han2019}.
+XARs are designed to provide explanations of their actions and decisions to non-expert users.
+Such explanations enhance security and trust, helping to prevent failures, errors, conflicts, and undesired interactions while achieving objectives \cite{Han2019,Sakai2023}.
+However, despite the growing demand for explainability in autonomous agents, their use lacks practical usability and interpretability in real environments \cite{Abdul2018}.

-Despite the growing demand for explainability in autonomous agents, their use reveals a lack of practical and effective usability or interpretability in real environments \citep{Abdul2018}.
-Therefore, it is a problem that requires special attention, being necessary to explain the performed decisions.
-This explanation should include alternatives, choices made, expectations of each option, decision criteria, and any unexpected events that may have led to the modification of the initially planned behavior \citep{Langley,Sadeghi2021}.
+Effective explanations in XARs should detail the alternatives, choices made, expectations for each option, decision criteria, and any unexpected events that may have led to changes in the planned behavior \cite{Langley, Sadeghi2021}.
+These explanations often rely on abductive reasoning, which bridges the gap between the robot’s internal decision-making process and the user's understanding \cite{Sakai2022}.
+To support this, frameworks have been developed that enable robots to articulate their internal states and decisions, enhance collaboration and improve communication with humans \cite{sheh2017did}.

-As described in \citep{Sakai2022}, an explanation regarding XAR, is an "abductive reasoning that bridges the gap between the individual explaining, which in this case may be a robot, and the person to whom they are explaining".
-Self-explanatory capabilities in social robots have been provided through the development of architectures and frameworks \citep{stange2022self,Han2021}.
+Adaptive algorithms and needs-based motivational systems allow robots to provide real-time, context-aware explanations tailored to diverse audiences \cite{stange2022self, SETCHI20203057}.
+Behavior Trees (BTs) hierarchically decompose tasks into goals and subgoals, making complex behaviors easier to understand and adaptable to real-time changes \cite{Han2021}.
+Nevertheless, achieving a balance between simplicity and adequacy remains a key challenge when conveying complex or technical information in an understandable way.
+Explanations that are overly detailed can overwhelm users, while those that are too simplified may omit critical context necessary for constructing accurate and meaningful interpretations \cite{MUALLA2022103573}.

-Nevertheless, the essence of explainability regarding XAR lies in effective communication \citep{Sakai2022}.
-Progress in natural language processing (NLP) technology through large language models (LLMs), based on the estimation of human statements and the relevance and position of the words contained in them, could improve the efficiency of human-robot interactions.
-This enhancement can create a sense that these systems truly comprehend and respond to individuals meaningfully, significantly benefiting their usefulness and applicability \citep{Sado2023}.
+Our architecture addresses these limitations by incorporating a log curation module that automatically processes and filters raw robotic data, retaining only the most relevant information for explanation generation.
+By emphasizing essential details and excluding non-essential information, our system produces explanations that align with human cognitive capacities, thereby fostering trust and facilitating effective collaboration.